nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: Let the message of Christ dwell among you richly as you teach and admonish
+  text: May the God who gives endurance and encouragement give you the same
-    one another with all wisdom through psalms, hymns, and songs from the Spirit, singing to God with gratitude in your hearts.
-And whatever you do, whether in word or deed, do it all in the name of the Lord Jesus, giving thanks to God the Father through Him.
+    attitude of mind toward each other that Christ Jesus had, so that with one mind and one voice you may glorify the God and Father of our Lord Jesus Christ.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 25th April 2021
+subtitle: Sunday worship - 2nd May 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!